lewi0622/Housing_Search/README.md

 # Housing_Search
-Loads searches for Zillow and Craigslist, scrapes the listing urls and notifies via text.
+Loads searches for Zillow, Craigslist, Trulia, and Apartments.com, scrapes the listing urls and notifies via text.